Fred L. Gibson: Early life, education, and political career

 Born near Dundee, Michigan, Gibson's family moved to Madison County, Montana, in 1894.
 His father was killed shortly after arriving.
 To finance his education in the law, Gibson taught in the local school.
-With sufficient funds, he attended the law school at the University of Nebraska in Lincoln, Nebraska, and obtained his law degree.
+With sufficient funds, he attended the University of Nebraska College of Law in Lincoln, Nebraska, and obtained his law degree.
 Gibson moved to Virginia City, Montana, and was admitted to the Montana Bar in 1898.
 Finding little work, he became a newspaper man and editor for the Alder Gulch Times.

 Gibson became known as a public speaker and was elected to the Montana Legislature, representing Madison County from 1899 to 1900.
 He was named the first County Attorney for Rosebud County, Montana, from 1901 to 1903, consequently moving to Forsyth, Montana in 1901.
 Longing for the mountains, Gibson moved to Livingston, Montana, in 1903.
-He again served in the legislature, representating Park County, Montana, in 1909, 1919, and 1921.
+He again served in the legislature, representing Park County, Montana, in 1909, 1919, and 1921.
 In the 1921 session, he was speaker of the state house.

 Gibson left elective politics in the 1920s, but remained active in the Montana Republican Party, also serving as president of the Montana State Bar Association in 1931.